 During the winter months, Service 377 was interworked with Service 367 to provide one journey every hour between Great Malvern (Belle Vue Terrace) and Wyche Cutting, where Service 367 terminated.
 One bus every two hours continuing to Colwall Green as Service 377.
 Although there was one departure every hour from Belle Vue Terrace, the times were not consistent throughout the day with gaps between journeys ranging from 25 minutes to well over an hour.
 Buses ran seven days a week but on Sundays, there were no journeys before 14:20.

 Running only between Great Malvern and Colwall Green the service was considered to be a local Malvern area service, and as such was renumbered with all local Malvern area services with an “M”-prefix service number on Monday 7th January 1935, becoming Service M27.
+The short-working variation Service 367 to Wyche Cutting was renumbered to Service M17.

 |377||BMMO||December||1930||Great Malvern • Wyche Cutting • Colwall Green|